 4.9.13.
-Reasons for certificate suspension
+Circumstances for certificate suspension

-Certificate suspension is applicable only for the certification authority certificates.
-Suspension may be carried out solely in the case of certification policies modification, termination of providing certification services by CERTUM or justified suspicion related to certification authority key security.
+Certificate suspension is applicable for the certification authority certificates and subscriber certificates.
+Suspension of the certification authority certificate may be carried out solely in the case of certification policies modification, termination of providing certification services by CERTUM or justified suspicion related to certification authority key security.